Kay608/Capstone-CST498/README.md

     python -m waitress --listen=0.0.0.0:5001 flask_api.app:app
     ```
     The Raspberry Pi/Heroku deployment will use Gunicorn automatically via the `Procfile`.

+### Traffic Sign Model Setup

+1. Obtain Mary's trained MobileNetV2 weights (`mobilenetv2.h5`).
+2. Place the file in `robot_navigation/sign_recognition/model/` or define `SIGN_MODEL_PATH` pointing to the file.
+3. Install the TensorFlow dependency (already listed in `requirements.txt`).
+On the Raspberry Pi you may prefer a TensorFlow Lite build—adjust instructions once hardware testing finishes.
+4. When `robot_navigation.robot_controller` runs, it will print detections such as STOP, SPEED LIMIT, NO ENTRY, or CROSSWALK and describe the planned robot action.
+5. Quick smoke test without the robot:
+    ```powershell
+    python -m robot_navigation.sign_recognition.run_classifier --image path\to\sample.jpg --show
+    ```
+    Use one of Mary's annotated images; the script prints the prediction and optionally displays the frame.

 ## Database Access (JawsDB / MySQL Workbench)